Cumberland, Virginia

 Cumberland is a census-designated place (CDP) in and the county seat of Cumberland County, Virginia, United States.
 Cumberland lies along U.S. Route 60 and State Route 45.
 It is 48 mi west of Richmond and 51 mi east of Amherst.
 The population as of the 2020 census was 365.

 Demographics

-Cumberland was first listed as a census designated place in the 2010 U.S. census.
+Cumberland was first listed as a census designated place in the 2010 U.S. census with a population of 393.